 Does anyone else think this diet is perfect for fall and winter?
 It has the same omega-3s and healthy fats as the Mediterranean diet, just with a heartier twist.
 Make a warm soup, a filling grain bowl, or a locally sourced and vibrant stir-fry.
 It's basically the ultra-healthy, warm, and satisfying diet of our cold-weather dreams.
 Take it from Rumsey.
 "I spent a week and a half in Copenhagen and Stockholm this summer—the food is incredible!"

-Will you try incorporating aspects of the Nordic diet into your eating routine?
-Tell us in the comments.
-Then, read about the new product that turns your morning coffee into a health and beauty supplement.
+Up Next: Read about the new product that turns your morning coffee into a health and beauty supplement.